rajdeep-chakraborty-418/pei-processing/readme.md

 ## Overview

+## Pre Processing
+- Convert Excel file of Customer.xlsx to CSV format in Customers.csv
+  - Used scripts.converter.py to convert Excel to CSV
+  - Removed /r, /n, /r/n from the CSV file for Line Break
+- Execute make excel_to_csv in local to generate the CSV File

 ## Assumptions
+- This is a Full Snapshot Processing and Not Incremental Processing

-- The input data schema is consistent and well-formed and based on shared format.
+- The input data schema is consistent and well-formed and based on shared format
-- Order Date last 4 digits are always in YYYY format and considered as year.
+- Order Date last 4 digits are always in YYYY format and considered as year
-- Observed Duplicates in Customer & Product data are handled by using Row_Number().
+- Observed Duplicates in Customer & Product data are handled by using Row_Number()
 - No Timestamp Column in Customer & Product thus random record based on
   - Customer Id for Customers
   - Product Id for Products
-- Customer Id NULL and Product Id NULL are removed from Master datasets.
+- Customer Id NULL and Product Id NULL are removed from Master datasets
-- SQL Queries have been provided under scripts directory for reference and execution.
+- SQL Queries have been provided under scripts directory for reference and execution
   - These should be executed against Aggregated Table

 ## Code Structure
-- `src/` - Contains the main code for data processing and transformation.
+- `src/` - Contains the main code for data processing and transformation
   - main.flow.py - The main entry point for the data processing pipeline
   - reader - Contains All the Reader Class for Ingestion using Common method
     - CSV Reader